NilsGhes/DesignPatterns/README.md

 #Template

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses redefine certain steps of algorithm without changing the algorithm's structure

+#State

+Allow an object to alter its behaviour when its internal state changes.
+The object will appear to change its class.